 2011 Subaru Forester XT accelerates from 0-100km/h in 7.5 secs.

 2011 Subaru Forester Fuel Tank Capacity: 60 Litres

 2011 Subaru Forester Ground Clearance

 The Subaru Forester X and XS have a ground clearance of 8.5Inches(215mm) and the Subaru Forester XT has a ground clearance of 8.9Inches(225mm).
 This is very good ground clearance and is actually better than most vehicles in this class such as the Nissan Xtrail.
 The Forester comfortably clears common road obstacles such as speed bumps and potholes.
-It is an ideal vehicle for driving in Kenya, both for off-road and on-road.
+It is an ideal vehicle for driving in Kenya, both for off-road and on-road driving.

 2011 Subaru Forester Stability and Handling

 Due to the increase in height, many people worry about the stability of the 2011 Subaru Forester.
 After several road tests, we found that the Forester is stable and far better than its rivals such as the Nissan X-Trail, Honda CRV, and Toyota Rav4.
-It offers excellent handling both on tarmac and off-road.
-It comes with Electronic Stability Control technology that helps to keep the car under control when traction is lost.
+It offers excellent handling both on tarmac and off-tarmac.
+It comes with Electronic Stability Control technology that helps keep the car under control when traction is lost.

 Minor Service: At 5,000 km.
 Requires Air Cleaner, Oil Filter, and Engine Oil

 Major Service: At 10,000km.
 Requires Air Cleaner, Oil Filter, Fuel Filter, ATF Filter, Cabin Filter, Plugs, Front Brake Pads, Rear Brake Pads, ATF Oil, and Engine Oil